unisonweb/unisonweb-org/src/data/docs/refactoring.md

   No conflicts or edits in progress.

 ```
 Notice there's nothing `todo` after the update.
 The well-typed propagation finished the rest for us, since we were able to preserve the type of `thanksgivingDessert` and `pumpkinPie` had no other direct dependents.
-If instead we also changed the type of `thanksgivingDesert` we'd then have to update _its dependents_.
+If instead we also changed the type of `thanksgivingDessert` we'd then have to update _its dependents_.

 Summary: When you reach a "type-preserving frontier" of changes, Unison handles propagating that out the rest of the way.